isc-projects/isc-dnssec-guide/src/commonly-asked-questions.rst

    No. You should consider using TSIG to secure zone transfers among your name servers.

-Does DNSSEC protect my network from malicious web sites?
+Does DNSSEC protect my network from malicious websites?
    The answer, in the early stages of DNSSEC deployment is, unfortunately, no. DNSSEC is designed to provide confidence that when you receive a DNS response for www.company.com over